Guilford CT: Seeds of “Offbeat” Northeast

 To get the best overview of Guilford’s historic homes and shoreline, join Rich Petrillo on a delightful Segway Tour.
 Roll past colonial houses, diagonally through the Guilford Green (which sparks much pointing and business card-dispensing.)

-Stop at the Henry Whitfield House, then out to the harbor to see sweeping views of salt marsh, Osprey nests towering above the reeds, and shore birds diving into the water like crashing kites. $70 per tour, call for tour times.
+Stop at the Henry Whitfield House, then out to the harbor to see sweeping views of salt marsh, Osprey nests towering above the reeds, and shore birds diving into the water like crashing kites.
+Call for tour times.

 Ultra-modern condos in Colonial era town of Guilford CT